Australia’s health care system is widely recognised as one of the best in the world1.

 When your surgery date arrives, provided your specialist deems you fit for surgery, you will go into hospital for your operation.

 When you go into a public hospital for treatment, surgery often involves a team of doctors, including trainees.
-It is also likely you will stay in a shared room, unless your condition means you need a private room (e.g. if you’re contagious).
+It is also likely you will stay in a shared room, unless your condition means you need a private room (for example, if you’re contagious).

 Sometimes, the date of your surgery may be postponed if a patient is in a more critical condition than you—this is because hospital beds in the public system are in short supply, and will always be given to patients who need them most.